 Hortonworks and MapR Technologies are Hadoop+, EDB is a PostgreSQL DaaS, and Huawei and Transwarp Technologies are both consulting companies that are not known to have any offering or addition to the databases they consult with.
 And the question arises again, why are consulting companies that are a) not databases, and b) not known even to offer add-ons to databases in the top 20 most important database MQ?

 - 5/8 RDBMS or 62% of the RDBMSs in the MQ are in the upper right quadrant, or the magic and most desirable quadrant.

-- Two entries that are RDBMS scored in the worst of bottom left quadrant.
-One was an open source DaaS.
+- Two entries that have RDBMS scored in the worst of the bottom left quadrant.
+One was an open-source DaaS.
 And the other is 1010data, which is barely discussed as a database.

 - 6/8 NoSQL or 75% of the non-RDBMSs (which includes NoSQL, Hadoop, and Document) are in the lower right or least desirable quadrant.

 - 2/20 or 10% of the entries (AWS and Google Cloud) are DaaS providers that have a large number of databases and cannot be placed into an MQ like this.

 - 1/20 or 5% of the entries are a single database DaaS (EDB), but the comparison should have been PostgreSQL, not EDB.
 EDB is not a database, it is an access provider, and value-added add on provider PostgreSQL.